tsgates/arch-wiki-markdown/wiki/OfflineIMAP.md

 Note:More recent versions use the following for <ui>: blinkenlights, ttyui, basic, quiet or machineui.

-> netrc authentication

-There are some bugs in the current offlineimap which makes it impossible to read the authentication data from ~/.netrc if there are multiple Accounts per remote machine. ( see Mail Archive ) But they are fixed in the GIT package offlineimap-git (note that is AUR package is flagged as out of date; see the current GitHub external link below).
-Using the package you can collect all passwords in ~/.netrc.
-And do not forget to set it's access rights:

-    chmod 600 ~/.netrc

-An example netrc file would be

-    ~/.netrc

-    machine mail.myhost.de
-        login mr_smith
-        password secret

 > Folder could not be created

 In version 6.5.3, offlineimap gained the ability to create folders in